landonb/dubs-vim/README-USING.rst

 .. code-block::

-    call embrace#vim_web_hatch#create_maps()
+    call g:embrace#webopen#CreateMaps()

-See `Command Configuration`_ below for details on how to choose what commands to enable, and what key sequences to use to map them.
+See `Command Configuration`_ below for details on how to choose which commands to enable, and how to specify which key sequences to use.

 Default Commands
 ================

-Without any configuration, ``vim-web-hatch`` will configure the following maps in each of three separate modes — normal mode, insert mode, and visual mode. ``vim-web-hatch`` will not redefine an existing command.
+Without any configuration, ``vim-webopen`` will configure the following maps in each of three separate modes — normal mode, insert mode, and visual mode. ``vim-webopen`` will not redefine an existing command.
 See the next section for customizing or disabling each command map.